fd0e/site-1/wiki/pages/tildepages.md

 are served at the addresses described above.

 static files are served normally, along with the following dynamic options:
-* php - name the file with a php extension or use index.php
+* php - name the file with a .php extension or use index.php
-* perl - name the file with a pl extension and make it executable
+* perl - name the file with a .pl extension
+* sh/cgi - name the file with a .sh or .cgi extension
+* python - name the file with a .py extension
+* lua - name the file with a .lua extension
 * cgi-bin - name it whatever you want and place it in `~/public_html/cgi-bin/` don't forget to make the cgi-bin script executable

-if you're having trouble with .pl or cgi-bin scripts, make sure that you're sending the content-type header as the first thing.
+if you're having trouble with any of these cgi scripts, make sure that the script has a correct shebang, is executable, and that you're sending the content-type header as the first thing.

 ## static page generators